-Today, a workshop held by Australian farmers, aimed to generate conversations on feasible strategies for mitigating the sector’s greenhouse gas production.”What Can Farmers Do?
-Farmer-led, Science-Based GHG Mitigation” co-hosted by the Crawford Fund and the Australian Centre for International Agricultural Research, discussed the potential for innovations to be used to boost productivity on farms, while lowering carbon emissions.
-This was central to former Deputy Prime Minister John Anderson’s message at the event.
-The potential for lowering methane emissions produced by livestock, to ensure the industry is able to meet emission reduction targets set out in the Paris Agreement was also discussed.Download Audio
+Agriculture in Australia is particularly vulnerable to the impacts of a changing climate.
+With the longstanding effects of a cycle of floods, bushfires, and drought still being felt on properties across the country, many farmers want to be involved in constructive science-based solutions to tackle the issues of a warming climate.
+Today, a workshop held by Australian farmers, aimed to generate conversations on feasible strategies for mitigating the sector’s greenhouse gas production.
+The event, “What Can Farmers Do?
+Farmer-led, Science-Based GHG Mitigation” co-hosted by the Crawford Fund and the Australian Centre for International Agricultural Research, discussed the potential for innovations to be used to boost productivity on farms while reducing carbon emissions.
+The science on lowering methane emissions produced by livestock was also discussed including the industry’s ability to meet the Paris Agreement emission reduction targets.